Tushar8691/WIKIPEDIA-CLONE/README.md

 # Wikipedia Clone

 ## Overview
-Wiki Clone is a simple web application that allows users to search for articles on Wikipedia using the Wikipedia API.
+Wikipedia Clone is a simple web application that allows users to search for articles on Wikipedia using the Wikipedia API.
 It provides a user-friendly interface with a search bar, result listings, and a light/dark theme toggle.

 ## Features
 - Search Wikipedia articles using a search query.